Confident Speech Culture Briefs

 Labor Day

 Labor Day in the United States is celebrated the first Monday in September, creating a long weekend.
 It marks the official end of summer.
-Many people take advantage of the long holiday weekend for a last vacation or to enjoy outdoor activities.
+Many people take advantage of the long holiday weekend

 More fascinating facts about Labor Day in the U.S.